White Lantern Corps: The New 52

 In September 2011, The New 52 rebooted DC's continuity.
 In this new timeline, the events of the "Rise of the Third Army" storyline has Kyle Rayner unite the powers of all seven Corps to stop the latest threat, despite Kyle's uncertainty about his ability to channel the powers.
 After Kyle has mastered the seven powers of the emotional spectrum, he is transformed into a White Lantern with the ability to destroy some members of the Third Army, and now will apparently be able to stop the threat of the Guardians of the Universe.
-Later, Kyle and Carol Ferris arrive at the destroyed planet Korugar.
+Later, Kyle and Carol Ferris arrive at the destroyed planet Korugar, the homeworld of Sinestro.
 Sinestro attacks them both, blaming them that his home planet is destroyed by the villainous First Lantern.
 He notices that Kyle has become a White Lantern and demanded that Korugar be restored, but Kyle fails to resurrect Korugar.
 Sinestro struggles with Kyle for the white ring, attempting to become a White Lantern himself, but the ring rejects him.
 The white ring then comes into the possession of Simon Baz, but he is rejected as well.
 The white ring then returns to Kyle's ownership.

 After he absorbs the power of the Life Equation when passing through the Source Wall to defeat Relic, Kyle realizes that his power has grown too great for him to keep it all under control and that he would die very soon because of it, caused him to create the 'Oblivion' entity to destroy himself so that he cannot endanger anyone else.
-However, various other ring-wielders (including Carol and the repowered Saint Walker) band together and convince him to have hope, resulting in Kyle working with the Templar Guardians to split his ring into seven rings, each finding a new wearer who will wield some of the power of the Life Equation without risking them to be corrupted by that power (with the option of recombining into one ring in a time of great crisis).
+However, various other ring-wielders (including Carol and the repowered Saint Walker) band together and convince him to have hope, resulting in Kyle working with the Templar Guardians to split his ring into seven rings, each finding a new wearer who will wield part of the Life Equation without risking being corrupted by that power (with the option of recombining into one ring in a time of great crisis).

-DC Rebirth

-Subsequently, in DC Rebirth, Ganthet and Sayd call Kyle Rayner to test his White Lantern power which they believed can bring back the Blue Lantern Corps, however when Saint Walker attempts a psionic link to Kyle's ring, an unknown presence prevented Kyle from channeling his power to that extent, resulting in his ring to 'downgrading' back to a conventional Green Lantern ring.